ucan-wg/delegation/README.md

   ... --> *
 ```

-## 3.4 Caveats
+## 4.4 Caveats

 Caveats define a set of constraints on what can be re-delegated or invoked.
 Caveat semantics MUST be established by the Subject.
 They are openly extensible, but vocabularies may be reused across many Subjects.

-Caveats MAY be open ended.
 Caveats MUST be Understood by the [Executor] of the eventual [Invocation][UCAN Invocation].
-Caveats MUST be formatted as maps.
+Each caveats MUST be formatted as a map.

-On validation, the caveat array MUST be treated as a logically disjunct (`OR`).
-In other words: passing validation against _any_ caveat in the array MUST pass the check.
-For example, consider the following capabilities:

 ``` js
 {